ljarabek/medslike/README.md

 1. Run GetSurface.py and GetTumorCoordinates.py ;
 saves surface data and coordinate data in .npy files where .mha files are stored

 2. Run model.py to train the model.
-The best are saved in as Tensorflow checkpoint files.
+The best are saved as Tensorflow checkpoint files.